ayusharyaneth/Polyz/README.md

 #### Generating "ENCRYPTION_KEY"
 You must generate a Fernet encryption key to safely store user private keys in the database.

-Type python (or python3) in your terminal and press Enter.
+1. Type python (or python3) in your terminal and press Enter.
 This opens the Python interpreter (your prompt will change to >>>).

-Now paste your code:
+2. Now paste your code:

 ```bash
 from cryptography.fernet import Fernet
 print(Fernet.generate_key().decode())
 ```

+3. Copy the output key, then type exit() and press Enter to go back to your normal bash terminal.

 ---

 ## Telegram Commands